beajoynes/netbox-evaluation/README.md

 IPAM : IP address management

-### Preferred environment
+### Environments
+So far used a containerised version of NetBox : NetBox-docker.
+Ran with :
-Google cloud virtual machine running netbox docker.
+* Google cloud virtual machine (ssh through Ubuntu-24.04)
+* Ubuntu virtual machine on HyperV (ssh through WSL)
+* ParrotOS virtual machine
+* Alma virtual machine - used with an older version of NetBox (v3.3.2?)

 ### Features
 * Plugins